-When potential shifting the model with 60 V rating, the safety extra low voltage (SELV) can turn into a protective extra low voltage (PELV) or leave the safe range.
+When potential shifting a model with 10 V or 60 V rating on the DC terminal, the safety extra low voltage status (SELV) can turn into a protective extra low voltage (PELV) or leave the safe range.
 In such a situation, the voltage levels on the DC terminal become hazardous and thus the DC terminal must be covered.